harrisonweinerman/StoryboardSimilarity/README.md

-# StoryboardSimilarity
+# ProjectSimilarity
-Measures similarity of Storyboard files to help detect suspected plagiarism in iOS development classes.
+Measures similarity of Storyboard, pbxproj, and xcuserdata files to help detect suspected plagiarism in iOS development classes.

 ## What it Does
 Storyboards create an object ID for each item you add.
 Usually, these are random, and as such they probably